aakamishra/cs262-replication/docs/design_main.md

 This document contains links to all of our relevant design documentation.

+## Server Communication and Consensus Shim

+Our new code defines a function serve that sets up a gRPC server and starts a thread for inter-server communication.
+The inter-server communication thread is responsible for coordinating between multiple instances of the gRPC server.

+The inter_server_communication_thread function first initializes a listening interface by creating a new thread init_thread and calling the init_listening_interface function.
+It then waits for some time (INITIALIZE_WAIT_TIME) to allow the server-side logic to initialize on all processes.

+Next, it iterates over all internal server addresses (INTERNAL_SERVER_ADDRS) and connects to each one except the current one (based on the port).
+For each connection, it creates a socket object and stores it in a dictionary (self.sockets_dict) along with metadata about the server (self.replica_metadata).

+The function then enters a loop that runs indefinitely, pausing for a certain amount of time (REFRESH_TIME) on each iteration.
+During each iteration, it sends a message to each connected server with an update on the current server's status.
+It also checks the metadata of each connected server to see if it has a primary server.
+If no primary server is found after a certain number of iterations (ELECTION_ITERS), it triggers an election process by calling the TriggerElection function.
+If an election is already in progress (self.election_time is True), it calls the GetElectionWinner function to determine the winner of the election.

+The SubmitBallot function is responsible for submitting a ballot to each connected server during an election process.
+It generates a random election value and adds it to the ballot box along with the server's port and timestamp.
+It then sends a message to each connected server with the election value.

+The TriggerElection function is responsible for triggering an election process.
+It clears the ballot box and sends a message to each connected server indicating that an election has been triggered.

+The GetElectionWinner function waits for a certain amount of time (8*ELECTION_CHECK_TIME) after an election has been triggered and then determines the winner based on the highest election value and lowest timestamp.
+If the current server is the winner, it updates its status to ServerState.PRIMARY.

 ## (1) gRPC and Wire Protocol Message and Protocol Structure

 ### Overview